 - Fresh vegetables – The best choices are fresh, frozen, and canned vegetables and vegetable juices without added sodium, fat, or sugar.
-For good health, try to eat at least 3-5 daily servings of vegetables, including asparagus, broccoli, cabbage, carrots, cauliflower, celery, eggplant, greens, peppers, snap peas and tomatoes.
+Try to eat at least 3-5 daily servings of vegetables, including asparagus, broccoli, cabbage, carrots, cauliflower, celery, eggplant, greens, peppers, snap peas and tomatoes.
 A serving of vegetables is ½ cup of cooked vegetables or vegetable juice; or 1 cup of raw vegetables.

 - Low-fat or non-fat dairy products – Choose fat-free or low-fat (1%) milk, non-fat yogurt (without added sugar), and unflavored soy milk.

 - Lean meats – The best choices are cuts of meats and meat alternatives that are lower in saturated fat and calories.
-Include fish and seafood, poultry without the skin, eggs and choice grades of meats trimmed of fat.
-Also, select dried beans, legumes, peas, and lentils.
+Include fish and seafood, poultry without the skin, eggs, and choice grades of meats trimmed of fat.

 - Most importantly, be sure to watch portion sizes.

 - Quit smoking – If you smoke, learn how you can quit.
-Prepare to quit by setting a date to quit, throwing away your cigarettes or asking others for help.
-Then choose a quitting strategy, such as going cold turkey, tapering off or working with your health care professional.
-If you don't smoke, never start.
+Prepare by setting a date to quit, throwing away your cigarettes, or asking others for help.
+Then choose a strategy, such as going cold turkey, tapering off, or working with your healthcare professional.

 Get recommended cancer screenings

-- Work with your health care provider to see what types of cancer screenings you should have.
-Your age and gender will help determine what screenings are recommended.
+Preventative screenings are the next step in staying healthy.
+Work with your healthcare provider to see what types of cancer screenings you should have.
+Your age and gender will help determine the recommended screenings.